devalls/skin-mod/README.md

 # Attention!
 Some additional scripts are needed (not included in code git)

-skin.estuary.uMod
+skin.estuary.uMod and skin.estuary.uMod2
-  is based on Darkozma's code estuary mod that is based on original estuary addon.
+  are based on Darkozma's code estuary mod that is based on original estuary addon.